-Some students may have study support needs due to a specific learning difficulty (i.e. dyslexia or dyspraxia), long term medical condition, physical disability, mental health conditions or hearing/visual impairment.
-Other students may think they have dyslexia or dyspraxia.
+To enable you to get the most out of your studies we encourage you to share with the University if you have a specific learning difficulty (e.g. dyslexia or dyspraxia), long term medical condition, physical disability, mental health conditions or hearing/visual impairment.

 Please note: You may have already been in contact with Learner Support but completion of this form allows us to gather the most recent information and enables us to collect disclosure information.

 Please return the completed form (and any evidence) by 21 August 2020 to: